Sagan om ringen (1971): The Swedish Lord of the Rings

 animated painted background, with Swedish-language narration.
 The two individual parts of the adaptation, totalling just under half an hour, cover about the first half of The Fellowship of the Ring.
 The first part takes us from Bag End to the Ford of Bruinen.
 The second part deals with Rivendell, and the Fellowship setting out.
 It just rather ends at that point, so unlike the other obscure adaptations, we do not get a full story.

 The film, such as it is, tends towards the Purist end of the spectrum.
-Gildor and his companions rescue the hobbits from the Black Riders, so we get the Elves in The Shire (the Swedish Elves are generally long-haired ethereal types in white robes.
-Except Legolas).
+Gildor and his companions rescue the hobbits from the Black Riders, so we get the Elves in The Shire*.
 We also get the Old Forest – complete with entry gate – and Tom Bombadil.
 This means the Finns in 1993 were not actually the first to feature him.
 And, obviously, we get Glorfindel.
 No Barrow Downs or attack at Bree though.

 Stylistically, there is copious weirdness.
 The One Ring could easily fit around a wrist, never mind a finger, to the point where it appears more a Really Thick Bracelet than a ring.
 Aragorn has a moustache and Gimli (or at least the one I think is Gimli) lacks facial hair at all.
 Bizarrely for a visual medium, the attack on Weathertop is narrated, rather than shown.
 It’s a narration-driven adaptation generally, and since I do not speak Swedish, I kept wondering how much exposition was being provided – all I can do is watch the action, and fill things in via book knowledge.
 The